Censorship in the United States: Self-censorship

 Self-censorship is not the only form of corporate censorship in the news and entertainment businesses.
 Croteau and Hoynes also describe examples of managers censoring their employees, subdivisions of conglomerates applying pressure upon one another, and pressure applied upon corporations by external entities such as advertisers.

 One of the incidents of corporate censorship that Croteau and Hoynes find to be "the most disturbing" in their view is the news reporting in the U.S. of the Telecommunications Act of 1996, which made fundamental changes to the limitations on ownership of media conglomerates within the U.S. and which was heavily lobbied for by media interests, and yet which was subject to, in Croteau and Hoyne's words, "remarkably little coverage" by U.S. news media.

 Law

+The First Amendment to the United States Constitution stipulates that Congress cannot make laws abridging "the freedom of speech, or of the press."
+Many federal laws nonetheless do so.
+Types of speech which can either be totally or partially abridged include perjury, fraud, obscenity, and defamation.

 Copyright

 The United States has strong copyright laws, which result in the inability to republish copyrighted material without permission from the copyright owner, subject to criminal and civil penalties, though works that were published before January 1, 1928, are in the public domain.